 - Simple Platforms - good for a single product and payment method like PayPal.

 - Hosted Platforms – good for businesses who need more bandwidth or simply don't have the time or money to host their own.
 Plus it provides fast and easy setup.

 - Do-It-Yourself Platforms - offers robust shopping carts.
 These types of storefronts have a lot of commercial options you can choose from, but it may require you to purchase a license and open source products such as Opencart.

 By obtaining an SSL Certificate, you ensure to your customers that shopping at your eCommerce store is secure.
-This not only keeps the information of your customers’ safe, but also provides your small business with credibility.
+That not only keeps your customer's information but also provides your small business with credibility.

 Third Party Selling Opportunities

 If you are looking to sell products online without having to set up an eCommerce website yourself, working with third parties might be best for you.
-These websites allow individuals and businesses to sell their products and earn commissions.
-There are some basic things you want to follow first to make the most of this option.
+These sites allow individuals and businesses to sell their products and earn commissions.
+There are some necessary things you want to follow first to make the most of this option.

 First, you want to determine what you wish to sell.
-You want to find products that are unique and offer a good market opportunity.
+You want to find products that are unique and offer an excellent market opportunity.
 Next, you will want to strategize as there is so much competition out there.
 You have so many options at your disposal; including big names like Amazon and eBay where you can set up shop.

-Because you have so many options, it is important that you do your research and find a trustworthy provider.
+Because you have so many options, it is essential that you do your research and find a trustworthy provider.
 Not all providers are built the same.
-You want to go with one that is easy to work with, will offer reliable eCommerce solutions for selling your products, offer professional looking websites and one that is user-friendly.
+You want to go with one that is easy to work with, will offer reliable eCommerce solutions for selling your products, provide professional looking websites and one that is user-friendly.

-In the end, you want to leave your customers with an amazing virtual shopping experience.
+In the end, you want to leave your customers with a fantastic virtual shopping experience.
 Since they do not realize the instant gratification of leaving a brick and mortar store with a purchase in hand, you want to replace that by providing a great online shopping experience.